UMM-CSci-4553-S25/tree-based-gp-in-deap-el_josie_malena_grade_gp/README.md

 - print --> print()

 Constants and strings provided were: "Student has a ”, “ grade.”, “A”, “B”, “C”, “D”, “F”, integer ERC

+## Report

+### Introduction

+Problem Description from PSB1:
+"Grade Given 5 integers, the first four represent the lower numeric thresholds for achieving an A, B, C, and D, and will be distinct and in descending order.
+The fifth represents the student’s numeric grade.
+The program must print Student has a X grade., where X is A, B, C, D, or F depending on the thresholds and the numeric grade."

+We chose this problem because [] and its relevant because []

+### Methodology

+* The primitive set you defined and why you chose it.
+* The fitness function used and how it aligns with the problem's evaluation criteria.
+* The genetic operators and their parameters, along with a justification for your choices.
+* The evolutionary algorithm setup (population size, generations, selection method, etc.).
+* How you handled the input data for the benchmark problem.
+* Any specific design choices or challenges you encountered during implementation.

+## Some results of the GA